Australian senator smears blood on Pauline Hanson's door after parliament brawl

 "This matter is now in the hands of the police," he added.

-Aide James Ashby - who had been instrumental in Hanson gaining outsized influence in Australian politics - has been banned from parliament.
+Aide James Ashby - who had been instrumental in Hanson gaining outsized influence in Australian politics - has had his parliamentary pass revoked.

 The confrontation, which was caught on camera, took place as Burston accused Hanson of years of unwanted sexual advances and Hanson accused an unnamed senator - believed to be Burston - of sexual misconduct.